Q. What can I do with AWS Direct Connect?

 - Public IPs (/30) allocated by you for the BGP session

 Amazon will advertise public IP prefixes for the region via BGP.
+Direct Connect customers in the US will receive the public IP prefixes for all US Regions.
 You must advertise public IP prefixes (/27 or smaller) that you own via BGP.
 For more details, consult the AWS Direct Connect User Guide.

 Q: What is an Autonomous System Number (ASN) and do I need one to use AWS Direct Connect?